sanagama/sfmc-df18demo/README.md

 # What's here?

-## A sample Node.js web app that shows you how to use Marketing Cloud REST APIs to load sample data into a Data Extension.
+## A sample Node.js web app that uses Marketing Cloud REST APIs to load sample data into a Data Extension.

 ## Introduction